ydigikat/TangNano9K/README.md

 I do all my development on Linux so there is no Windows support here.

 The SOC uses the very lightweight Picorv32 soft-core processor created by Clifford Wolfe (Yosys).

-It provides a limited set of MMIO peripherals as my primary puporse for this SOC is to manage simple control-plane functions for FPGA based digital synthesisers.
+To this, Ive added a limited set of MMIO peripherals as my primary purpose for this SOC is to manage simple control-plane functions for FPGA based digital synthesisers.

 The RV variant is the 32-bit RV32IMC which includes the hardware multiplier/divider, barrel shifter and compressed instruction set.
 I do not enable the custom IRQ mechanism provided by the MCU.